Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 Nationalist poet, Namik Kemak, spent 38 months in this dungeon when he was exiled to Cyprus in 1873, before being pardoned by Sultan Murat V in 1876.

-Namik Kemak Dungeon in Famagusta
+Namik Kemak Dungeon

 4. Venetian Royal Palace

-The Lusignan dynasty originated from Poitou in France and ruled Cyprus for nearly three centuries between 1192 and 1489, establishing the Kingdom of Cyprus, until it became an overseas possession of the Venetians until 1571, when the island was conquered by the Ottomans.
+The Lusignan dynasty originated from Poitou in France and ruled Cyprus for nearly three centuries between 1192 and 1489, establishing the Kingdom of Cyprus, until it became an overseas possession of the Venetians in 1571, when the island was conquered by the Ottomans.

 The Palazzo del Proveditore, commonly known as the Venetian Palace, was a royal palace in Famagusta, originally built by the Lusignan Kings of Cyprus in the 13th Century but was demolished and reconstructed by the Venetians in the early 14th Century.